 Some typical responsibilities of the UX researcher include:

-- moderating one-on-one usability sessions;
+- Moderate one-on-one usability sessions.

-- helping develop and implement quantitative surveys;
+- Develop and implement quantitative surveys.

-- conducting client and stakeholder interviews;
+- Conduct client and stakeholder interviews.

 Best practices to conduct UX research